Priyasunil26/BDS-Deployment-document/embed-sample.md

    WantedBy=multi-user.target
    ```

+     - `ExecStart`: The command that starts the application.
+Ensure to replace the path to your DLL file as needed.
+        ExecStart=/var/www/bold-services/dotnet/dotnet path/to/your/dll/file --urls=http://localhost:5000

 7. **Enable and Start the Service:**
    Now, enable the service and then start it using the following commands:
    ```bash